- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 - Macrolide antibiotics (erythromycin, clarithromycin)

-We recommend you consult your doctor to know the best consumable dose for yourself.
+We recommend you consult your doctor to know your best consumable dose.

-You may also discuss the current medications you take to understand whether CBD will interact with them.
+You may also discuss your current medications to understand whether CBD will interact with them.

 Can You Use CBD During Pregnancy?